Lake Kerkini is one of northern Greece’s favorite destinations for nature lovers and photographers. Discover the history of this place.

 Today, the lake’s water level can vary greatly, so its size can go from a minimum of 55 square kilometers to a maximum of 85 square kilometers.
 The lake is at most 10 Mt deep, so not that much.

 How to get to Kerkini

 - The second option, which is certainly more interesting if you are a photographer, is to rent a private boat and ask a local fisherman to take you around the lake.
-The cost is slightly higher than the first option, and you have to wake up very quite early to take advantage of the good light, but at least you’ll have all the boat for you.
+The cost is slightly higher than the first option, and you have to wake up quite early to take advantage of the good light, but at least you’ll have the whole boat for you.

 Where to stay in Kerkini

-The thing that really impressed me the most when I got to Kerkini was seeing a long line of White Stork nests along the main road.
+What impressed me the most when I got to Kerkini was seeing a long line of White Stork nests along the main road.
 This proves that there is a special balance between man and nature.

 Kerkini and the birds

-If you have the opportunity to stay for several days in Kerkini you will surely be able to see more species of birds and mammals and maybe be able to spot some wolves and bisons.
+If you can stay for several days in Kerkini, you will surely be able to see more species of birds and mammals and maybe spot some wolves and bison.

 The Dalmatian Pelicans (Pelecanus crispus) of Kerkini

 The majority of photographers who visit Kerkini do it to photograph the colony of Dalmatian Pelicans.
 If you want to know more about them, I highly recommend reading the book “Dalmatians – and Other Pelicans” by Swedish photographer Brutus Östling.